-The U.S. Education Department announced June 19, 2017 that year-round Pell Grants will become available for the Summer 2018 Semester.
+The U.S. Education Department announced June 19, 2017 that year-round Pell Grants will become available beginning with the Summer 2018 Semester.
 By receiving up to 150% of a regular grant award over the course of the academic year, you can continue taking classes in the summer and finish a degree faster.

-In order to receive financial aid for the Summer 2019 Term, please complete the Request for Summer 2019 Financial Aid Application Form.
-This form will be available will be available when summer registration begins and must be returned to the financial aid office by mail, fax, email, or in-person.
+In order to receive financial aid for the Summer 2020 Term, please complete the Request for Summer 2020 Financial Aid Application Form.
+The online form will be available will be available when summer registration begins on April 14, 2020.